 Brought your own gear?
 The Eureka Slough Boat Ramp is a non-motorized boat launch, located near the Eureka Waterfront Trail (behind Target).

-More information about boat launches in Eureka and Humboldt County can be found here.
+Learn more about boat launches in Eureka and Humboldt County.

 601 Startare Dr, Eureka, CA 95501 | (707) 443-5157

 Humboats’ waterfront location at Woodley Island Marina in Eureka features the only dockside kayak and SUP rental facility on the redwood coast.
 Paddle around Indian Island to see the egret rookery or along the water trails of the Humboldt Bay National Wildlife Refuge.
 Rent both single and tandem kayaks; for families, you’ll find on offer a double-kayak with a drop-in seat in a center hatch for younger paddlers.

 921 Waterfront Drive, Eureka, CA 95501 | (707) 443-4222

 Located on the beautiful Eureka waterfront across from Woodley Island Marina, the Humboldt Bay Aquatic Center (HBAC) is a multipurpose facility dedicated to providing boating safety, outdoor recreation, and educational opportunities for the local community, HSU students and staff and beyond Humboldt County.